 There are quite a few fun facts about Roman law that are not very well recognized today.
 Some of them are actually less fun on account of the severity of the punishment certain crimes received, so be forewarned that you may read things that are quite shocking.
 Let's delve deeper into the world fun facts about Roman law.

 What Happens When a Slave Kills His Owner?

 Tacitus in his Annals inform us of a case in which the city prefect by the name of Pedanius Secundus was assassinated by his slave.
 The reasons are not clear: Pedanius might have backed out of an agreement to free his slave at a certain price or there might have been a sexual rivalry between the two men.

-Anyhow, as ancient custom would have it whenever a slave murdered his owner, all slaves of the same household should be executed.
-In this case the majority of these slaves were innocent women and children, but the Senate chose to adhere to the custom and in spite of public protests and appeals for mercy, all slaves of the household of Pedanius’s were slaughtered.
+As ancient custom would have it, whenever a slave murdered his owner, all slaves of the same household should be executed.
+In this case the majority of these slaves were innocent women and children, but the Senate chose to adhere to the custom, and in spite of public protests and appeals for mercy, all slaves of the household of Pedanius’s were slaughtered.
 Four hundred of them.

 According to Cassius Dio's Roman History, consul Servilius Isauricus was once treading a road in his usual swagger when he came across a man on horseback who was so bad-mannered that he did not dismount for the consul.
 The horseman literally galloped right past him.